 a sample of your blood will be drawn

-you have received written and oral information about the FarGen project
+you have received sufficient information about the FarGen project

 you have had the opportunity to ask questions and have received satisfactory answers

 you know enough about the purpose, procedures, benefits and risks to confirm your participation

 By law no treatment or test may be carried out without the consent of the patient or participant.

 You can, at any time and without providing any reasons for it, withdraw your consent and request to have your blood sample returned to you and your data deleted.
 If you choose to withdraw from the project, this will in no way influence your entitlement to receive treatment from the public health services.